yousefsamir19/Investigating-Netflix-Movies/README.md

-# Investigating-Netflix-Movies
-Python project analyzing Netflix movies from the 1990s to explore duration trends and short Action movies.
 # 🎬 Netflix 1990s Movie Duration Analysis

 This project performs **exploratory data analysis (EDA)** on the `netflix_data.csv` dataset to better understand **movies from the 1990s decade**.